Toolkit blueprint on collaborative interventions

 In a nutshell...

 This is a blueprint for a workshop that brings together different groups of citizens to build mutual understanding and develop collaborative interventions for pollinators.
-The activities use many popular and creative formats such as a picnic, art exhibition and a theatre performance for the learning stage, to explore the topic from unusual angles, while co-design uses a board game.
+The activities use many popular and creative formats such as a picnic and an art exhibition to explore the topic from unusual angles, while co-design uses a board game.

 Purpose & objective: Who doesn’t care about food?!

 An important thing about co-creation is bringing together different groups that are concerned about an issue but which might not normally interact much.
 Through this, you bring to the table a diversity of perspectives, ideas and concerns that might diverge, thus immediately addressing potential tensions and trade-offs as well as increasing the scope of creativity.
 This blueprint describes a process in which citizens and farmers come together to explore and discuss the topic of pollinators decline in relation to food production to develop collaborative interventions.
 After all, farming is one of the areas most affected by – and affecting – the decline of pollinators.
 However, while both citizens and farmers have high stakes in this, they rarely directly interact.
-Consequently, the activities described here help to consolidate or rebuild a community around the shared interest in food, raise awareness about the role of pollinators in food production and establish actionable collaborations.
+Consequently, the activities described here helped to consolidate or rebuild a community around the shared interest in food, raise awareness about the role of pollinators in food production and establish actionable collaborations.
+While this was the idea for the original project, the plan presented here can work for other topics and other groups.
+To make the narration easier, we will follow in the description below on the original focus.

 Format: Work with well-known types of activities!